Enrollment and Attendance FAQs

 If a student has an IEP, who provides those services?

 Due to a change in state law for School Year 2022-23, MOVA students will now be considered a student of Grandview R-II School District.
 All eligible MOVA students with disabilities will receive a free and appropriate public education, and MOVA will follow federal and state laws in the development and implementation of an Individual Education Plan or 504 Plan (also known as an education services plan), including the provision of services set forth in the plan.

 How do I apply to enroll my student in MOVA?

 MOVA will provide to each interested parent access to the program’s student enrollment application for completion and submission to the MOVA program for consideration for approval.

 If you have any questions about the enrollment process, please contact MOVA's enrollment team for assistance.

-Can my school district or charter school deny my student's enrollment in MOVA?
+Does my school district need to approve of my student’s enrollment into MOVA?

 How can I appeal a denial?

 MOVA determines, as part of the enrollment process, whether the program can meet the needs of each student applicant to succeed.
 If MOVA does not believe it can meet those needs, it will then deny enrollment and provide written notification.
 A parent has the right to appeal that enrollment decision by submitting an appeal within ten (10) business days to the Executive Director of MOVA.
 The parent can provide relevant information to the Executive Director for consideration.
 The Executive Director will render a decision within three (3) business days.
 The Executive Director’s decision is final.